|Nutrition Facts (per serving)|

-Rinse pumpkin seeds.
-Use your fingers to remove all the pulp.
-Drain pumpkin seeds and discard pulp.
-Spread out on a cookie sheet to dry overnight.
+Drain pumpkin seeds and spread out on a cookie sheet to dry overnight.

 Heat a large, heavy-bottomed, dry skillet over medium heat.
 Add pumpkin seeds.
 Shake and stir the seeds constantly as they are toasting to prevent burning.

 When the pumpkin seeds begin to get golden, start to pop open, and release their aroma, they are done.